Correlation function of flavored fermion in holographic QCD: Introduction

 Moreover, it is known that the self-energy of fermion has been studied with a very long history and attracted many interests since fermion is one of the fundamental elements in QFT as well as in nuclear physics.
 For example, in weakly coupled system, the self-energy of fermion can be analyzed by the perturbation method of QFT or be characterized by the thermal mass in the hot medium \cite{key-26,key-27} while the results may not hold in the strong coupling regime \cite{key-28,key-29}.
 Hence there are many researches about fermionic correlations in order to investigate the properties of the strongly coupled fermionic system \cite{key-11,key-12,key-30,key-31,key-32,key-33} in holography.
 As we can see, the presented works about holographic fermion are based on bottom-up approaches or with minimal coupled fermions, and the bulk fermionic field is identified to the fundamental representation of a $U\left(N\right)$ group when the chemical potential is taken into account especially.
 However, such a fermionic field in bulk is less clear in the top-down models e.g. D4/D8 and D3/D7 approaches.

-Motivated by this issue, in this work we attempt to find a holographic correspondence to evaluate the two-point correlation function of the fundamental fermion in $\mathrm{D}_{p}/\mathrm{D}_{p+4}$ model (for $p=4,3$, i.e. the D4/D8 and D3/D7 approach) as two top-down approaches to holographic QCD.
-Specifically, the $\mathrm{D}_{p}/\mathrm{D}_{p+4}$ model holographically dual to QCD consists of $N_{c}$ $\mathrm{D}_{p}$-branes as colors and $N_{f}$ probe $\mathrm{D}_{p+4}$-brane as flavors which are intersected to each other.
+Motivated by this issue, in this work we attempt to find a holographic correspondence to evaluate the two-point correlation function of the flavored fermion in $\mathrm{D}_{p}/\mathrm{D}_{p+4}$ model (for $p=4,3$, i.e. the D4/D8 and D3/D7 approach) as two top-down approaches to holographic QCD.
+Specifically, the $\mathrm{D}_{p}/\mathrm{D}_{p+4}$ model holographically dual to QCD consists of $N_{c}$ $\mathrm{D}_{p}$-branes as colors and $N_{f}$ probe $\mathrm{D}_{p+4}$-branes as flavors which are intersected to each other.
 In the large $N_{c}$ limit, the dynamics of the bulk geometry is described approximately by the type II supergravity.
-Accordingly, we identify the bulk spinor, as the source of the fundamental fermion, to the worldvolume fermionic field on the probe $\mathrm{D}_{p+4}$-branes, thus its action can be obtained by the T-duality rules in string theory \cite{key-34,key-35} which reveals the bulk fermion is not minimal coupled.
-Keeping this in hand, we further generalize the prescription for two-point correlation function in AdS/CFT dictionary into general D-brane backgrounds with respect to the fundamental fermion in the dual theory.
+Due to the supersymmetry on the $N_{f}$ probe $\mathrm{D}_{p+4}$-branes, we identify the bulk spinor (as the source of the flavored fermion) to the worldvolume fermionic field on the probe $\mathrm{D}_{p+4}$-branes and this may be the only consistent correspondence by analyzing the bulk spectrum in this holographic system.
+In this sense, the action of the bulk fermion can be obtained by the T-duality rules in string theory \cite{key-34,key-35} and it reveals the bulk fermion is not minimal coupled.
+Keeping this in hand, we further generalize the prescription for two-point correlation function in AdS/CFT dictionary into general D-brane backgrounds with respect to the flavored fermion in the dual theory.
 Afterwards, we apply our method to the D4/D8 and D3/D7 models as tests in order to evaluate the two-point retarded Green functions variously.